nbreznau/ideology_specification/README.md

 #### Abstract

 This is the reproducible workflow for the study of how political ideology impacts research findings.
-It uses experimental data from the Crowdsourced Replication Initiative of [Breznau, Rinke and Wuttke et al](https://www.pnas.org/doi/10.1073/pnas.2203150119) involving 71 teams of 158 researchers who produced 1,253 estimates resulting from their various models testing the impace of immigration on public opinion using International Social Survey Program and various macro-indicator data.
+It uses experimental data from the Crowdsourced Replication Initiative of [Breznau, Rinke and Wuttke et al](https://www.pnas.org/doi/10.1073/pnas.2203150119) involving 71 teams of 158 researchers who produced 1,253 estimates resulting from their various models testing the impact of immigration on public opinion using International Social Survey Program and various macro-indicator data.

 <br>
 <br>